jotform/wordpress-oembed-plugin/readme.txt

 Another common usage of forms in blogs is to do giveways.
 You can tell your users you'll be giving away something valuable to the first 10 people who fill the form.

-JotForm is easy to use drag and drop form builder trusted by over 1.5 million users.
+JotForm is easy to use drag and drop form builder trusted by over 5.3 million users.
 Its intuitive user interface makes form building a breeze.
-JotForm is FREE upto 100 submissions per month.
-If your forms get submitted more than 100 times, it is $9.95/month.
+JotForm is FREE up to 100 submissions per month.
+If your forms get submitted more than 100 times, it is $19/month.

 == Installation ==